robmarco/crocode_slate/CONTRIBUTING.md

-# Before You Submit an Issue

-- Are you using Windows?
-We unfortunately don't support Windows.
-You could try using Docker, as outlined in the `README`.
-- Is your version of Slate out of date?
-We have [upgrade instructions](https://github.com/tripit/slate/wiki/Updating-Slate) in the wiki.
-You could also try seeing if your problem is reproducible on the latest version of Slate.

-If you answered "no" to each of the questions above, feel free to submit an issue!
-It's also helpful if you include a code example of your problem (if applicable), we can't help you if you just say "Slate stopped loading for me once I added my documentation" without telling us the problematic documentation.

 # Before You Submit a Pull Request

 Thanks for contributing to Slate!
 A couple of quick guidelines for submitting pull requests: